 A type of white blood cell called a T lymphocyte or a T cell matures in the thymus.
-T cells destroy viruses, bacteria and parasites and fight cancer cells.
-The thymus gland also makes hormones called thymosins which help the immune system function and have many other jobs In the body.
+T cell activity causes the destruction of viruses, bacteria, and parasites and helps to fight cancer cells.
+The thymus gland also makes hormones called thymosins which help the immune system function and have many other jobs in the body.

-Problems in the thymus gland or with T cells are involved in several diseases, including myasthenia gravis and AIDS.
+Problems in the thymus gland or with T cells are involved in several diseases, including AIDS and myasthenia gravis.
 As our knowledge of the immune system increases, we will hopefully be able to treat diseases such as these more effectively.

 Types of Blood Cells

-The red bone marrow makes all of our blood cells, including the red blood cells, the white blood cells and the platelets.
+The red bone marrow makes all of our blood cells, including the red blood cells, the white blood cells, and the platelets.
+(Platelets are actually fragments of a larger cell.)
 Red blood cells transport oxygen to where it's needed.
 They are also known as erythrocytes.
 Platelets, or thrombocytes, play an essential role in the blood clotting process that heals wounds.
 White blood cells are also called leukocytes.
-Their job is to fight infections and harmful materials.
+Their job is to fight infections.
 Lymphocytes are one type of white blood cell.

 Although white blood cells are created in the bone marrow, they may not mature there.
 B lymphocytes or B cells do mature in the bone marrow, which is why they were given the "B" designation.
 These cells are involved in the production of proteins called antibodies which help to inactivate invaders.
 Another type of lymphocyte is the T lymphocyte or T cell, which travels in an immature form from the bone marrow to the thymus gland, where it matures.
 There are several types of T cells, each with different jobs.